cjdbarlow/Part-One/airway_and_alveolar_anatomy.md

 * **Mucous** is secreted by **goblet cells** in the bronchial walls to trap inhaled particles
-* **Cilia** in the bronchial walls move rhythmically to drive the mucociliary elevator, driving mucuous up to the epiglottis, where it is then swallowed or expectorated
+* **Cilia** in the bronchial walls move rhythmically to drive the mucociliary elevator, driving mucous up to the epiglottis, where it is then swallowed or expectorated

 ![](http://i.imgur.com/qgajMA5.jpg)